 • Get credit counseling if you need it.
 Credit counseling is an educational service where you meet with a counselor who helps you go through your debts and make plans to pay them off.
 Contact the National Foundation for Credit Counseling.

 If you have taken these steps and still find your debt to be overwhelming, you may want to consider the fresh start available by filing for bankruptcy.
 Bankruptcy is a legal way to have many debts forgiven and get a fresh financial start.
 The most common types are Chapter 7 and Chapter 13.
-Chapter 7 is a full liquidation of all assets, while Chapter 13 may allow you to keep property, such as a mortgaged house, while you complete a three- to five-year payment plan to have debts forgiven.
+Chapter 7 is over in about 4 months and allows you to begin rebuilding your credit quickly, while Chapter 13 may allow you to keep property, such as a mortgaged house, while you complete a three- to five-year payment plan to have debts forgiven.

 Delaying can only make your situation worse, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
 Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.